transsion-graveyard/android_device_infinix_X670/usb.md

 - Type-C / usb-role support paths: **Strong inference** for runtime fallback use, **Confirmed** for string presence
 - Vendor file context for the HAL: **Confirmed**
 - Exact runtime kernel module packaging: **Weak inference**

+---

+## 25. Live Custom-ROM Reassessment

+### 25.1 Current state
+- `dumpsys usb` reports `connected=true`, `configured=true`, and `kernel_state=CONFIGURED`.
+- `adbd` is active and USB intent broadcasts are firing normally.
+- `UsbPortManager` reports `USB HAL HIDL version: 13`.
+- The vendor USB HAL logs repeated `uevent_event` changes, which is expected on a live connected device.

+### 25.2 Log review
+- The only USB warning that stands out is `Ignore missing legacy kernel path in bugreport dump: kernel function list:/sys/class/android_usb/android0/functions`.
+- That message is a bugreport/legacy-path fallback, not a live USB failure.

+### 25.3 Conclusion
+- USB is working on the custom ROM based on the current evidence.
+- No USB root-cause fix is proven necessary right now.

+### 25.4 Device-tree recommendation
+- No immediate USB device-tree change is proven necessary.
+- Keep the stock USB HAL, configfs init, and usbd glue intact unless you hit a real regression like lost adb, failed MTP, or role-switch breakage.